t0mmyt/seisglitch/Docs/source/remover.rst

 .. _remove:

-seisglitch.remove
+seisglitch remove
 =================

-This is not yet implemented.
+This is not yet documented.